typescene/typescene.github.io/_docs/installation.md

 ## HTML script tag {#html}

-The easiest method to use Typescene as part of your Website or Web application, is to include a *minified* version of the framework using a `<script>` tag:
+The quickest method to use Typescene as part of your Website or Web application, is to include a *minified* version of the framework using a `<script>` tag:

 ```html
 <script src="https://unpkg.com/@typescene/webapp@3/umd/typescene.min.js"></script>